bplrdev/AuraPass/README.md

 ## 📜 License

-Licensed under the AuraPass Freeware / Donationware License.
+Licensed under the Freeware / Donationware License.
 See [LICENSE](LICENSE) for details.

 ---